IT-for-good-governance/.github/README.md

-Got it 🚀 — here’s a ready-to-use **README.md file** for your GitHub repo.

-I’ll give you the raw Markdown so you can copy-paste into a file called `README.md` in your repo.

----

 # 📘 IT for Good Governance

 **IT for Good Governance (IT4GG)** is a non-profit initiative that leverages technology to promote **transparency, accountability, citizen participation, and efficiency** in governance.